Abss0x7tbh/bass/README.md

 bass will combine all the resolvers from `/resolvers/dynect.txt` & `/resolvers/ultradns.txt` which totals to `4017` resolvers.
 These resolvers are then added to a filtered public-dns resolvers `public.txt`, giving you a final list of resolvers that you can use against target list of paypal domains.
 The count in this case is public.txt + `4017` resolvers.
 Use them as resolvers with massdns for best results.

 # public.txt

 [/resolvers/public.txt](https://github.com/Abss0x7tbh/bass/blob/master/resolvers/public.txt) is a default constant operand to the addition of nameservers.
 It contains validated public nameservers from [public-dns](https://public-dns.info/nameservers.txt).
-You can either add more or delete resolvers from here.
+You can either add more or delete public resolvers from here as you might have your own validated list of them already.
 This is what bass will use as a default i.e it will either add more resolvers to it or just give you the same.

 In short you either walk away with what you already have in your `public.txt` or something more!